Why do we need Vitamin D?

 Q. Can anyone take vitamin D supplements?

-A. Anyone can take Vitamin D supplements except the following situations:
+A. Anyone can take Vitamin D supplements except in the following situations:

-If you are currently taking certain medication for irregular heartbeat, hydrochlorothiazide, or treatment for high blood pressure.
-Don’t take high doses of Vitamin D and to check your digoxin level closely.
+If you are currently taking certain medications for irregular heartbeat, hydrochlorothiazide, or treatment for high blood pressure.
+Don’t take high doses of Vitamin D, and check your digoxin level closely.

 If you have high blood calcium levels.

-If you are taking any medication that interferes with Vitamin D, again if in any doubt, seek advice from specialist.
+If you are taking any medication that interferes with Vitamin D, again, if in any doubt, seek advice from a specialist.

 Q. Can I get sun exposure and take supplements?